hemilrajpura-simform/react-practicals/Practical-03/todo-react-app/README.md

-# Practical 3 and 4 - To-do list application in React
+# Practical 3 and 4 - To-do list application in React using localstorage

 # Getting Started with Create React App